lorenzoceccanti/ComputerNetworksWhatsApp/README.md

 # ComputerNetworksWhatsApp
 Project for the Computer Networks course at Bachelor Degree, discussed on January 2023

-# A detailed description could be found here:
+# A detailed report could be found here: (in italian)
 https://github.com/lorenzoceccanti/ComputerNetworksWhatsApp/blob/563aebea50fe2c3d61a549c8b4b5e08475663a00/Relazione.pdf

 # Description: